 Everything from a hot bath to sexual intercourse has been linked to miscarriage.
 Are these potential causes of miscarriage or just myths?
 Here are the facts:

 Stress has been associated with miscarriage in many studies.
 However, it is very difficult to quantify how much stress can affect the pregnancy.
-“If you are in a stressful work environment and you have had recurrent miscarriages, I would advise you to take a good break from your work, especially in the first 12 weeks of pregnancy,” says A/Prof Tan.
+“If you are in a stressful work environment and you have had recurrent miscarriages, we would advise you to take a good break from your work, especially in the first 12 weeks of pregnancy”.

 Strenuous physical exercise